 Dorsets are extremely hardy and productive animals, producing a desirable carcass, medium white wool, abundant milk and fast-growing, numerous offspring, making them a good choice for a small family farm.

-If you are interested in visiting us or purchasing grass-fed meats, honey, eggs, or animals contact us at email@example.com
+If you are interested in visiting us or purchasing grass-fed meats, eggs, or breeding stock contact us at email@example.com

 web page by Denise